nyp-lit/UiBakery-HxH/README.md

 All the resources are as above

-To Follow our live demostration , see the Main Page Guide Link/ Main Page.pdf
+To Follow our live demostration , see the Main Page Guide Link/ Main Sample Guide.pdf

 # UI Bakery Website Link:
 https://uibakery.io/